mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/recorder_docker.rst

 .. versionadded: 5.0

 You may have seen artists show little progress movies of their work.
 This is called a time lapse!
 Normally a time lapse is recorded using outside software, like OBS, and then sped up around 16 times, and they are used to convey the whole amount of effort that went into an image.
-The recorder docker simplifies making a timelapse, by taking a snapshot every stroke and then letting you :ref:`render it to a video file with ffmpeg <render_animation>`.
+The recorder docker simplifies making a time lapse, by taking a snapshot every stroke and then letting you :ref:`render it to a video file with ffmpeg <render_animation>`.
 Because this docker relies on FFMpeg, it cannot be used on Android.

 The recorder docker makes a snapshot of the canvas every few seconds, or at the end of every stroke.
 You can tell it's turned on because there will be a :guilabel:`recording` symbol in the status bar, which is red when it's making snapshots and white when it's on standby.

-It stores these snapshots as :ref:`JPEGs <file_jpeg>` in a designated folder, and keeps tabs on which of these belong to which drawing.
-Because JPEG doesn't support above 8 bit, the docker currently does not work for higher bits depths.
 Because it stores the snapshots, that means you can take breaks, close the image, turn off the computer, come back a month later.
 However, snapshots can take up quite a bit of space, so if you are running out of space, don't forget to check the temporary folder!

-At the end, you can turn the snapshots into a video file, ready for your favourite video sharing site.
+At the end, you can turn the snapshots into a video file, ready for your favorite video sharing site.

 .. note::